Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Algorithms

+Let $A^+$ denote the pseudoinverse of $A\in\br^{n\times n}$ and $\sqrt{x} = \infty$ if $x<0$.
+These conventions will be convenient in Algorithm~\ref{algorithm:ARM}.
+To analyze Algorithm~\ref{algorithm:RNM}, we define the square root of regularized Newton decrement as

-Under Assumption~\ref{Assumption:main}, we derive the convergence guarantees in terms of $\nu_{f,F}(x)$ rather than gradient norm, which is insufficient to measure the stationarity due to the lack of Lipschitz gradients.
+Under Assumption~\ref{Assumption:main}, we derive convergence guarantees in terms of $\nu_{f,F}(x)$ rather than the gradient norm, which is insufficient to measure the stationarity due to the lack of Lipschitz gradients.
 Our results can be interpreted as a generalization of \cite[Section 5.2]{Nesterov-2018-Lectures} and $\nu_{f,F}(x) = \lambda_f(x)$ when $F=0$ (see \cite[Page 354]{Nesterov-2018-Lectures}).
 For functions that are weakly self-concordant, this measure relates to gradient norms of Moreau envelopes (see Appendix \ref{subsec:convergence-to-a-proximal-stationary-point}).
-We summarize our results in the following theorems and defer the proofs to Section \ref{sec:analysis}. \begin{theorem} Suppose that Assumption~\ref{Assumption:main} holds.
+We summarize our results in the following two theorems. \begin{theorem} Suppose that Assumption~\ref{Assumption:main} holds.
 Then, the sequence of iterates $\{x_j\}_{j \geq 0}$ generated by Algorithm~\ref{algorithm:RNM} satisfy